maxlaza411/fast-quartz/README.md

 ## Modules

-- `fast-quartz-core`: Fabric mod that boots the Fast Quartz simulation engine (currently scaffolded).
+- `engine`: Pure-Java implementation of the Fast Quartz simulation engine.
+This is where the two-layer netlist implementation will live.
-- `headless-runner`: Dedicated-server wrapper mod used for headless execution flows.
-Depends on `fast-quartz-core`.
+- `mod`: Fabric mod that packages the engine for use inside Minecraft.
+Future integration surfaces (headless runner, Fabric entrypoints, etc.) will depend on this module.
+The module currently compiles against a tiny stub of Fabric's `ModInitializer` interface so the build remains self-contained while the full integration work is staged.

 ## Requirements